Testing concepts and terminology

 mean(num_list)

-Here, we use a with block to tell pytest that we expect the code within the with block to raise an exception.
-Pytest checks that this code does indeed raise an exception of the correct type, and if not, flags the test as a failure.
+to raise an exception.
+Pytest checks that this code does indeed raise an exception of the correct type,

 Challenge 1: Altering functions to pass all tests

 Let's write a test to reflect this.
-Add the following test to test_mean.py:
+Add the following test to test_mean.py

 def test_mean_with_complex():